 PBF-4.
 Four Year FTIC Graduation Rate: This metric is based on the percentage of first-time-in-college (FTIC) students who started in the fall (or summer continuing to fall) term and were enrolled full-time in their first semester and had graduated from the same institution by the summer term of their fourth year.
-FTIC includes 'early admit' students who were admitted as a degree-seeking student prior to high school graduation.
 Students who were enrolled in advanced graduate programs during their 4th year were excluded.
 Source: State University Database System (SUDS).